ilse-langnar/plugins/README.md

-# plugins
+# Plugins
-List of plugins for Ilse Langnar's Notebook web version
+List of plugins for Ilse Langnar's Notebook